navneetkaur0812/Pizza_Sales_Analysis/README.md

-# [Pizza_Sales_Analysis]
+# Pizza_Sales_Analysis

 [Pizza Sales Analysis.pptx](https://github.com/user-attachments/files/16118629/Pizza.Sales.Analysis.pptx)

 This project focuses on analysing the given Pizza Sales data using SQL queries and building an interactive dashboard using Tableau.

+ ### Objective:
-- Objective: To generate actionable insights for the organization from the given Pizza Sales Data enabling informed decision-making for the stakeholders such as
+  To generate actionable insights for the organization from the given Pizza Sales Data enabling informed decision-making for the stakeholders such as

--- Top and bottom performing pizzas,
+- Top and bottom performing pizzas,

--- Sales performance by pizza category and size,
+- Sales performance by pizza category and size,

--- Hourly and weekly trend of total orders.
+- Hourly and weekly trend of total orders.

-- Software used:
+### Software used:

--- Microsoft SQL Server Management Studio 20
+- Microsoft SQL Server Management Studio 20

--- Tableau 2024.1
+- Tableau 2024.1

-- Concepts used:
+### Concepts used:

-SQL:
+### SQL:

--- Basic: distinct, count distinct, Group by, order by
+- Basic: distinct, count distinct, Group by, order by

--- Intermediate: round function, datepart, sub-queries
+- Intermediate: round function, datepart, sub-queries

--- Advanced: window functions such as dense rank
+- Advanced: window functions such as dense rank

-Tableau:
+### Tableau:

--- Calculated fields.
+- Calculated fields.

--- Action filters, Interactive filters (drop down and Date range filters)
+- Action filters, Interactive filters (drop down and Date range filters)

--- Navigation buttons
+- Navigation buttons

--- Charts and graphs such as Area chart, Bar chart, KPI cards
+- Charts and graphs such as Area chart, Bar chart, KPI cards

--- Custom charts such as Donut chart, Slider chart, combination of Gantt and Bar chart
+- Custom charts such as Donut chart, Slider chart, combination of Gantt and Bar chart